azrafe7/Haxe-for-Notepad-plusplus/README.md

 UDL 2.1 Themer
 --------------
 You can customize the theme in the browser with this [little tool](https://rawgit.com/azrafe7/Haxe-for-Notepad-plusplus/master/themer/themer.html) (WIP).
+Hint: ctrl+click on code in the preview panel to jump to the associate udl rule.

-It works by mapping udl to css and back (mappings are in `stylemap.haxe.json`).
+<small>It works by mapping udl to css and back again (mappings are in `stylemap.haxe.json`).
 The `preview.haxe.html` file is directly exported from Notepad++ (Plugins->NppExport->Export to HTML), and injected as is.
-It can be used to live-preview other udl files using `stylemap.generic.json` ([example](https://rawgit.com/azrafe7/Haxe-for-Notepad-plusplus/master/themer/themer.html?stylemap=stylemap.generic.json)) or writing a custom mappings file.
+It can be used to live-preview other udl files using `stylemap.generic.json` ([example](https://rawgit.com/azrafe7/Haxe-for-Notepad-plusplus/master/themer/themer.html?stylemap=stylemap.generic.json)) or writing a custom mappings file.</small>

 LICENSE (MIT)